 6) Increase Breakfast Participation

-The Nutrition Department will seek to increase student's opportunities to eat breakfast through expanding breakfast programs.
+-The Nutrition Department will seek to increase student's opportunities to eat breakfast through expanding

 7) Staffing Investment

-Develop new job descriptions to better reflect job duties along with a plan to develop career pathways and compensation plans.
+-New job descriptions were developed to better reflect job duties along with a plan to develop career pathways

-Invest in the look of staff by outfitting them in chef coats to better convey to stakeholders their professional status.
+-We have invested in the look of staff by outfitting them in chef coats to better convey to stakeholders their

 8) Communication Plan